Trongate PHP Framework Docs

 Now you can use the new language in your validation:

 Important: Ensure all error message keys in your new language file match the keys in the default English file.
-If a key is missing, the framework will display "The [label] field failed validation."
+If a key is missing, the framework will display the generic error message "The {label} field failed validation."
+(Note: The framework supports both {label} and [label] placeholders.)

 Language Fallback Behavior